geneontology/go-site/metadata/gorefs/README.md

  * <a href="#goref0000034">GO_REF:0000034 Phenoscape Skeletal Anatomy Jamboree</a>
  * <a href="#goref0000035">GO_REF:0000035 Automatic transfer of experimentally verified manual GO annotation data to plant orthologs using Ensembl Compara</a>
  * <a href="#goref0000036">GO_REF:0000036 Manual annotations that require more than one source of functional data to support the assignment of the associated GO term</a>
- * <a href="#goref0000037">GO_REF:0000037 Gene Ontology annotation based on manual assignment of UniProtKB keywords in UniProtKB/Swiss-Prot entries.</a>
+ * <a href="#goref0000037">GO_REF:0000037 OBSOLETE Gene Ontology annotation based on manual assignment of UniProtKB keywords in UniProtKB/Swiss-Prot entries.</a>
- * <a href="#goref0000038">GO_REF:0000038 Gene Ontology annotation based on automatic assignment of UniProtKB keywords in UniProtKB/TrEMBL entries.</a>
+ * <a href="#goref0000038">GO_REF:0000038 OBSOLETE Gene Ontology annotation based on automatic assignment of UniProtKB keywords in UniProtKB/TrEMBL entries.</a>
- * <a href="#goref0000039">GO_REF:0000039 Gene Ontology annotation based on the manual assignment of UniProtKB Subcellular Location terms in UniProtKB/Swiss-Prot entries.</a>
+ * <a href="#goref0000039">GO_REF:0000039 OBSOLETE Gene Ontology annotation based on the manual assignment of UniProtKB Subcellular Location terms in UniProtKB/Swiss-Prot entries.</a>
- * <a href="#goref0000040">GO_REF:0000040 Gene Ontology annotation based on the automatic assignment of UniProtKB Subcellular Location terms in UniProtKB/TrEMBL entries.</a>
+ * <a href="#goref0000040">GO_REF:0000040 OBSOLETE Gene Ontology annotation based on the automatic assignment of UniProtKB Subcellular Location terms in UniProtKB/TrEMBL entries.</a>
  * <a href="#goref0000041">GO_REF:0000041 Gene Ontology annotation based on UniPathway vocabulary mapping. </a>
  * <a href="#goref0000042">GO_REF:0000042 OBSOLETE Gene Ontology annotation through association of InterPro records with GO terms, accompanied by conservative changes to GO terms applied by UniProt. </a>
- * <a href="#goref0000043">GO_REF:0000043 Gene Ontology annotation based on UniProtKB/Swiss-Prot keyword mapping, accompanied by conservative changes to GO terms applied by UniProt.</a>
+ * <a href="#goref0000043">GO_REF:0000043 Gene Ontology annotation based on UniProtKB/Swiss-Prot keyword mapping</a>
  * <a href="#goref0000044">GO_REF:0000044 Gene Ontology annotation based on UniProtKB/Swiss-Prot Subcellular Location vocabulary mapping, accompanied by conservative changes to GO terms applied by UniProt. </a>
  * <a href="#goref0000045">GO_REF:0000045 OBSOLETE Gene Ontology annotation based on UniProtKB/TrEMBL entries keyword mapping, accompanied by conservative changes to GO terms applied by UniProt.</a>
  * <a href="#goref0000046">GO_REF:0000046 OBSOLETE Gene Ontology annotation based on UniProtKB/TrEMBL Subcellular Location vocabulary mapping, accompanied by conservative changes to GO terms applied by UniProt.</a>